llvm/mlir-www/website/content/users/_index.md

 LingoDB heavily builds on the MLIR compiler framework for compiling queries to efficient machine code without much latency.

+## [MARCO](https://github.com/marco-compiler/marco): Modelica Advanced Research COmpiler
+MARCO is a prototype compiler for the Modelica language, with focus on the efficient compilation and simulation of large-scale models.
+The Modelica source code is processed by external tools to obtain a modeling language independent representation in Base Modelica, for which an MLIR dialect has been designed.

+The project is complemented by multiple runtime libraries, written in C++, that are used to drive the generated simulation, provide support functions, and to ease interfacing with external differential equations solvers.

 ## [MLIR-AIE](https://github.com/Xilinx/mlir-aie): Toolchain for AMD/Xilinx AIEngine devices

 MLIR-AIE is a toolchain providing low-level device configuration for Versal